 START-UP NY helps technology- or innovation focused companies in their early or growth stages find success in New York State.
 Through this program, the Empire State Development can offer new and expanding businesses tax-based incentives and innovative academic partnerships.

 Internships at companies supported by START-UP NY allow students to work in an emerging industry venture and participate in a formalized public-private partnership.
-It's the ideal internship for students who want to explore entrepreneurship or learn about life at a technology-based startup.
+It's the ideal internship for students who want to explore entrepreneurship or learn about life at a startup.

 Many of the positions will be paid, either by stipend or hourly wage, and on-campus housing is available.

 The program is open to students from all academic disciplines; however, many of the available internships focus on technology, computer science, innovation and business development.